b2coutts/blob/README.md

-CO759 final project, by Bryan Coutts and Theodor Belaire
+CO759 final project, by Bryan Coutts and Theo Belaire